 - Policy 1: Identify and protect historic resources through the use of creative land development techniques (i.e., flexible implementation of setbacks and buffers) and other methods as may be found effective and practical. - Policy 2: Continue to use the local open space tax to preserve historic resources.
-In addition, pursue other State and County funding mechanisms and methods of acquisition and/or preservation as available and practical (i.e., conservation easements, private donations). - Policy 3: Maintain design and siting standards to protect the Township's historic and rural character throughout West Windsor, and particularly in the Township's original hamlets and along those roadways where natural vegetation, farmland, or open space remain.
-These historic features should be preserved wherever possible, as they contribute to the pastoral open character of much of the Township and represent the community's heritage. - Policy 4: Preserve and protect the residential character of Dutch Neck and restrict incompatible land uses from the established neighborhood.
+In addition, pursue other State and County funding mechanisms and methods of acquisition and/or preservation as available and practical (i.e., conservation easements, private donations). - Policy 3: Consider implementing design and siting standards, including but not limited to fencing and façade requirements, to protect and enhance the historic nature of Dutch Neck.
+Historic features should be preserved wherever possible, as they represent the community's heritage. - Policy 4: Preserve and protect the residential character of Dutch Neck and restrict incompatible land uses, including but not limited to large scale shopping centers and office parks, from the established neighborhood.